sco1/worktimecalc/README.md

 ```
 $ pip install pyinstaller
-$ pyinstaller --onefile worktimecalc.py
+$ pyinstaller --onefile ./src/worktimecalc.py
 ```

-### pip
+### poetry
-`worktime` can also be installed to the global Python scope.
+`worktime` is intended to be installed in a virtual environment using [Poetry](https://python-poetry.org/).

-After cloning or downloading this repository, `cd` to the repository directory and use `pip` to install the `worktimecalc` CLI:
+After cloning or downloading this repository, `cd` to the repository directory and use `poetry` to install the `worktimecalc` CLI:

 ```
-$ pip install .
+$ poetry install --no-dev
 ```

 ## Usage